Register databases with ArcGIS Server on Microsoft Azure

 If you want to use the Microsoft Azure Government cloud and have an Azure Government subscription, check U.S. Government account.

-- Choose the Azure subscription that contains the ArcGIS Server site to which you want to add a registered database and click next.
+- Choose the ArcGIS Server on Microsoft Azure site to which you want to add a registered database and click register a database.

 - Specify which type of database to use: Microsoft Azure SQL Database or Microsoft SQL Server.

-Note that only one managed database is allowed per ArcGIS Server site.
+Note that only one managed database is allowed per site.